Find Trade Colleges

 $25,821 Avg Student Debt

 A rank of #4 on this year’s list means Colorado State University - Global Campus is a great place for trade school students working on their bachelor’s degree.
-Colorado State University - Global Campus is a medium-sized public school situated in Aurora, Colorado.
-It awarded 1,881 bachelor’s degrees in 2021-2022.
+Colorado State University - Global Campus is a public institution located in Aurora, Colorado.
+The school has a medium-sized population, and it awarded 1,881 bachelor’s degrees in 2021-2022.

 On average, bachelor’s degree students take out $25,821 in loans while pursuing their degree.